pachyderm/pachyderm/doc/reference/pipeline_spec.md

 |        |        | buzz            |
 ```

-Notice that union inputs, do not take a name and maintain the names of the
+The union inputs do not take a name and maintain the names of the
 sub-inputs.
-In the above example you would see files under
+In the example above, you would see files under
 `/pfs/inputA/...` or `/pfs/inputB/...`, but never both at the same time.
-This can be annoying to write code for since the first thing your code
+When you write code to address this behavior, make sure that
-needs to do is figure out which input directory is present.
-As of 1.5.3
+your code first determines which input directory is present.
+Starting
-the recommended way to fix this is to give your inputs the same `Name`,
+with Pachyderm 1.5.3, we recommend that you give your inputs the
-that way your code only needs to handle data being present in that
+same `Name`.
+That way your code only needs to handle data being present
-directory.
-This, of course, only works if your code doesn't need to be
+in that directory.
+This only works if your code does not need to be
 aware of which of the underlying inputs the data comes from.

-`input.union` is an array of inputs to union, note that these need not be
+`input.union` is an array of inputs to a union.
+The inputs do not have to be
-`pfs` inputs, they can also be `union` and `cross` inputs.
-Although there's no
+`pfs` inputs.
+They can also be `union` and `cross` inputs.
+Although, there is
-reason to take a union of unions since union is associative.
+no reason to take a union of unions because union is associative.

 #### Cross Input

-Cross inputs take the cross product of other inputs, in other words it creates
+Cross inputs create the cross product of other inputs.
+In other words,
-tuples of the datums in the inputs.
-For example:
+a cross input creates tuples of the datums in the inputs.
+In the example
+below, each input includes individual datums, such as if  `foo` and `bar`
+were in the same repository with the glob pattern set to `/*`.
+Alternatively, each of these datums might have come from separate repositories
+with the glob pattern set to `/` and being the only filesystm objects in these
+repositories.

 ```
 | inputA | inputB | inputA ⨯ inputB |